aliyugombe/mtn-vdp-domains/README.md

 # mtn-vdp-domains
-List of in scope domains for MTN GROUP vulnerabilit disclosure program (vdp)
+List of in scope domains for MTN GROUP vulnerability disclosure program (vdp)

-you can clone the program and start hunting to get point
+you can clone the program and start hunting to get reputational points

 ***policy page*** https://hackerone.com/mtn_group?type=team